AndieAstra/hubs-viewer/README.md

 ---

 ## Bug List:
-- Reconnecting buttons to new service, functionality lost
-- Need to reinstate threejs viewer
 - Need to reinstate console log
 - Pano Notes: When user clicks to generate a note they keep going back to the center of the sphere.
 Take a look at the complete script to see why it is not generating a note where the user places it.